Namara inscription

 The Namara inscription (نقش النمارة naqš an-Namārah) is a 4th century inscription in the Arabic language, making it one of the earliest.
-It has also been interpreted as a late version of the Nabataean Aramaic language in its transition to Arabic.
+It has also been interpreted as a late version of the Nabataean script in its transition to Arabic script.
 It has been described by Irfan Shahid as "the most important Arabic inscription of pre-Islamic times" and by Kees Versteegh as "the most famous Arabic inscription".
 It is also an important source for the relationships between the Romans and the Arabs in that period.
+It is currently on display at the Louvre Museum in France, with identification number AO 4083.

 Differences from Arabic

 The inscription is written in the Nabatean Aramaic script, but there are ambiguities, as the script has only 22 signs (some with added annotations), and the Arabic dialect had 28 or 29 consonants.
 The script has ligatures between some letters that show a transition towards an Arabic script.
 Some of the terms used in the text are closer to Aramaic than Arabic; for example, it uses the Aramaic patronymic "b-r", rather than the Arabic term "b-n".
 However, most of the text is very close to the Classical Arabic used in the Qur'an in the 7th century.